Detailed instructions for assembling a BMX bike. How to assemble a children's bike from a box

 Pedals

-Good day to all!
+Good day everyone!

 .
-When riding a bicycle, the child must wear a safety helmet according to the English standard EN-1078.
+When riding a bicycle, the child must wear a safety helmet according to English standard EN-1078.

 .
 This bike is not designed to be ridden standing up.